The NGO TanzMont was founded 2015 - together with the Lutheran Church of the Parish Kidia - with the aim to raise

 base for researchers.
 Tourists and tourist guides will find it useful to get information of the environment along the climbing routes

 and will get attracted to other destinations outside the national park with this enhancing touristic activities beside the normal climbing tourism.
-This might help to increase eco- and cultural tourism inside
+This might help to increase eco- and cultural

 the villages.